 - Three subscale scores (Everyday living, Money matters, Self and others)

 - Social Distress (SD-16) score

-Download sample copies of the SDI-21 and the corresponding scoring guidance here:
+Sample copies of the SDI-21 and the corresponding scoring guidance can be downloaded here:

 The SDI-21 is currently being used: